seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ### Aligning point cloud to world coordinate
 Okay, so we have the axis of rotation and center point now.
-This is exactly what is needed to transform a scanned pointcloud to the world origin coordinate frame.
+This is exactly what we need to transform a scanned pointcloud to the world origin coordinate frame.
+Why do we care about orienting a cloud?
 Aligning a pointcloud to the world frame is useful for several reasons.
 First, it simplies the process of applying a rigid rotation.
 Second, it makes understand the raw data in the points more intuitive because the reference point is (0,0,0).
-Also, it simplifies defining the dimensions of a box filter.
+In addition, it simplifies defining the dimensions of a box filter.
 Doing this transformation is easy, just perform a rigid translation to the camera frame, then align the z-axis and we're done.

 We know that the center coordinate $C$ is a rigid transform from the camera frame (0,0,0) to the point $C$.
 We multiply the transform by -1 to get the transform from $C$ to camera and compose it as a 4x4 translation matrix.